MVP to 2.0: Redesigning the Inbox to stop missing leads

 When the Inbox worked against users

 The inbox was originally built for phone calls.
-Its three sections, Incoming, Active, and Recent, mapped cleanly to the lifecycle of a call.
+Its three sections, Incoming, Active, and Recent, mapped cleanly to a call’s lifecycle.
 But when texts, forms, and chats were added, they were forced into the same structure.
-Behind the scenes, a series of hidden rules and auto-timeouts moved interactions between sections.
+Behind the scenes, hidden rules and auto-timeouts moved interactions between sections.

-Lead Center was meant to become CallRail’s unified communication hub, but adoption stalled after launch.
-Customers reported interactions “disappearing,” and support tickets continued to rise.
-As a result, users couldn’t rely on Lead Center to manage leads putting the product’s long-term adoption at risk.
+As a result, users reported interactions “disappearing,” and support tickets continued to rise.
+Users couldn’t rely on Lead Center to manage leads, putting long-term adoption at risk.

 The inbox was originally built for calls.
 Other interactions are forced into the same structured.